Shipping / Returns

 “Gold-filled” is a USA industry standard that legally requires 1/20th, or 5% pure gold by weight.
-It’s a strictly regulated process that involves pressure bonding multiple layers of solid 14k gold with extreme heat over a core of high quality jeweler’s brass resulting in a durable, quality real gold product.
+It is a strictly regulated process that involves pressure bonding multiple layers of solid 14k gold with extreme heat over a core of high quality jeweler’s brass resulting in a durable, quality real gold product.

-Is gold-fill actually "filled with gold"?
+Is gold-filled actually "filled with gold"?

 Is gold-filled jewelry real gold?

-How much real gold is in gold fill?
+How much real gold is in gold-filled?

-What's the difference between gold-filled and gold plated?
+What is the difference between gold-filled and gold plated?

 Is gold-filled better than plated?